 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 If OVERDOSE is suspected:

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of interferon beta-1a:

 Store interferon beta-1a in the refrigerator, between 36 and 46 degrees F (2 and 8 degrees C).
 Do not freeze.
 If refrigeration is not available, interferon beta-1a can be stored at or below 77 degrees F (25 degrees C) for up to 30 days.
 Store away from heat, moisture, and light.
+Do not store in the bathroom.
 Keep interferon beta-1a, as well as needles and syringes, out of the reach of children and away from pets.

 - If you have any questions about interferon beta-1a, please talk with your doctor, pharmacist, or other health care provider.